 Once, in early autumn, I was walking around my city alone.
-In those days, I hadn’t anyone to walk with, so I made company to myself, talking and mumbling something.
-That’s why I wasn’t boring and hadn’t difficulties in choosing theme for chat.
+In those days, I hadn’t anyone to walk with, so I made the company to myself, talking and mumbling something.
+That’s why I wasn’t boring and hadn’t difficulties choosing a theme for a chat.

-Gradually, I became to The Summer Garden that was quite deserted for some reasons.
+Gradually, I got to The Summer Garden that was quite deserted for some reason.
 I decided to have a sit deep in the garden, thinking, dreaming, listening.
-Because I have a strangeness – absolutely always I hear some of my favorite music in my head – those day wasn’t the exclusion: I enjoyed with Adagio from Concerto in D Minor for harpsichord, oboe and strings.
+Because I have a strangeness – absolutely always I hear some of my favorite music in my head.
+That day wasn’t the exclusion: I enjoyed with Adagio from Concerto in D Minor for harpsichord, oboe, and strings.
 BWV 1059 by my favorite classical composer Johann Sebastian Bach.

-Almost immediately after music started in my head, strange things began to happen: city sounds almost disappeared and everything around me (trees, statues, fences and benches) became look just like on the old photos: sepia toned, contrast and grainy.
-Moreover, there appeared translucent figures of walking people in the end of 18th century wear.
-And all of it were still happening during I heard Bach in my head.
+Almost immediately after the music started in my head, strange things began to happen: city sounds almost disappeared and everything around me (trees, statues, fences, and benches) became look just like on the old photos: in sepia-toned, contrasty and grainy.
+Moreover, there appeared semi-transparent walking figures of people dressed like at the end of the 18th-century.
+And all of it was lasting during I heard Bach in my head.

-When music stopped, everything around me blinked and returned to its previous view: world became colored, figures disappeared and modern city sound came back.
-I wasn’t afraid – opposite: I was completely charmed.
+When the music stopped, everything around me blinked and returned to its previous condition: the world became colored, figures disappeared and modern city sounds came back.
+I wasn’t afraid, the opposite: I was completely charmed.
 I wanted to see it again and was trying to repeat those actions for many years but nothing happened.
 Therefore, I just decided to make a photo series.
-The series by which I thank The Summer Garden for those vision, for its talk with me.
+The series by which I thank The Summer Garden for those visions, for its talk to me.

 Johann Sebastian Bach – Concerto in D minor.
 BWV 1059.
 Adagio